Table of Contents

 2. License plate recognition (LPR)

-LPR technology extends the security perimeter by tracking vehicles entering and exiting the property.
+License plate recognition cameras extend the security perimeter by tracking vehicles entering and exiting the property.

-Stolen vehicle identification: Systems cross-reference plates with databases of flagged or stolen vehicles, enabling rapid response.
+- Stolen vehicle identification: systems cross-reference plates with databases of flagged or stolen vehicles, enabling rapid response.

-Forensic search: Loss prevention teams can search video history by license plate to track the movements of repeat offenders or known ORC vehicles across multiple locations.
+- Forensic search: loss prevention teams can search video history by license plate to track the movements of repeat offenders or known ORC vehicles across multiple locations.

 3. Environmental adaptation